logo accreditation for

 The ideal candidate will possess the following essential qualifications and skills:

-A recognized social work qualification (e.g., DipSW, BA Social Work, or equivalent).
-Registered with Social Work England.
-Strong knowledge of child protection legislation and safeguarding practices.
-Excellent communication and interpersonal skills, with the ability to engage effectively with children and families.
-Demonstrated ability to work collaboratively within a multidisciplinary team.
+A recognized social work qualification (e.g., DipSW, BA Hons in Social Work, or equivalent).
+Registration with Social Work England.
+Experience in child protection and fostering services.
+Strong communication and interpersonal skills to engage effectively with children and families.
+Ability to work independently and as part of a team, demonstrating resilience and empathy.

 Read less